-Benefit Description You pay After the calendar year deductible Emergency within our service area Emergency care at a doctor's office \$20 per PCP visit \$30 per specialist visit Emergency care at an urgent care center \$30 copayment per urgent care center visit Emergency care as an outpatient at a hospital, (Emergency Room) including doctors' services \$200 copayment per visit Note: Inpatient facility benefits apply if you are admitted to the hospital; see Inpatient hospital in Section 5(c).
-Not covered: All charges Elective care or non-emergency care in a hospital emergency room Follow-up care in a hospital emergency room, unless we have given prior authorization Emergency outside our service area Emergency care at a doctor's office \$20 per PCP visit \$30 per specialist visit Emergency care at an urgent care center \$30 copayment per urgent care center visit Emergency care as an outpatient at a hospital, (Emergency Room) including doctors' services \$200 copayment per visit Note: Inpatient facility benefits apply if you are admitted to the hospital; see Inpatient hospital in Section 5(c).
+Benefit Description You pay After the calendar year deductible Emergency within our service area Emergency or urgent care at a doctor's office \$20 per PCP visit \$30 per specialist visit • Emergency or urgent care at an urgent care center \$30 copayment per urgent care center visit Emergency care as an outpatient at a hospital, (Emergency Room) including doctors' services \$200 copayment per visit Note: Inpatient facility benefits apply if you are admitted to the hospital; see Inpatient hospital in Section 5(c).
+Not covered: All charges • Elective care or non-emergency care in a hospital emergency room Follow-up care in a hospital emergency room, unless we have given prior authorization Emergency outside our service area Emergency or urgentcare at a doctor's office \$20 per PCP visit \$30 per specialist visit • Emergency or urgentcare at an urgent care center \$30 copayment per urgent care center visit • Emergency care as an outpatient at a hospital, (Emergency Room) including doctors' services \$200 copayment per visit Note: Inpatient facility benefits apply if you are admitted to the hospital; see Inpatient hospital in Section 5(c).
 Not covered: All charges Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area

-Benefit Description You pay After the calendar year deductible Ambulance Altius covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
+Benefit Description You pay After the calendar year deductible Telehealth services Teladoc \$30 per consult Please see www.aetnafeds.com for information on Teladoc service.
+Note: Members will receive a Teladoc welcome kit explaining the benefit.
+Note: Teladoc is not available for service in Idaho.
+Ambulance Altius covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
 The following circumstances would be covered: 10% of Plan Allowance 1.
 Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care to prevent serious harm); or 2.
 To transport a member from one hospital to another nearby hospital when the first hospital does not have the required services and/or facilities to treat the member; or 3.
 To transport a member from hospital to home, skilled nursing facility or nursing home when the member cannot be safely or adequately transported in another way without endangering the individual's health, whether or not such other transportation is actually available; or 4.
 To transport a member from home to hospital for medically necessary inpatient or outpatient treatment when an ambulance is required to safely and adequately transport the member Not covered: All charges Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency Ambulette service Air ambulance without prior approval Ambulance transportation for member convenience or for reasons that are not medically necessary Note: Elective air ambulance transport, including facility-to-facility transfers, requires prior approval from the Plan